 Despite ongoing diversification efforts, the State's revenues are significantly affected by international oil and natural gas prices, which have fluctuated significantly over the past two decades.
-International prices for crude oil have fluctuated substantially as a result of many factors, including global demand for oil and natural gas, factors which affect available supplies, such as the ability or willingness of the OPEC and non-OPEC countries, such as Russia, to set and maintain oil production levels, changes in governmental regulations and international relations, weather, general economic conditions and competition from other energy sources.
+International prices for crude oil have fluctuated substantially as a result of many factors, including global demand for oil and natural gas, new sources of hydrocarbon production, changes in governmental regulations and international relations, weather, general economic conditions and competition from other energy sources.

 World oil prices had recovered from the lows of U.S.\$43.32 (monthly Europe Brent Spot Price FOB) per barrel witnessed in February 2009, in the wake of the global economic crisis, generally averaging between U.S.\$95 and U.S.\$125 per barrel (monthly Europe Brent Spot Price FOB) for most of 2011 to 2013 and for the first three quarters of 2014.
 However, in October 2014, crude oil prices began to fall sharply, reaching U.S.\$38.01 per barrel in December 2015 (monthly Europe Brent Spot Price FOB) and U.S.\$30.70 per barrel in January 2016 (monthly Europe Brent Spot Price FOB).
-The price of crude oil has recovered since early 2016 and increased to U.S.\$53.31 per barrel in December 2016 (monthly Europe Brent Spot Price FOB) and U.S.\$64.37 per barrel in December 2017 (monthly
+While the price of crude oil has shown signs of recovery since early 2016, to U.S.\$53.31 per barrel in December 2016 (monthly Europe Brent Spot Price FOB) and U.S.\$57.36 in December 2018 (monthly Europe Brent Spot Price FOB).
+As at February 25, 2019, the price of crude oil was U.S.\$64.02 (Europe Brent Spot Price FOB).
+There can be no assurance that oil prices will return to the higher prices seen in previous years or that prices will not decrease again in the future.